-With rising rates amidst soaring inflation, it appears likely that the share of refinances will continue to trend downward.
-In a lower-volume environment, it’s more important than ever to be able to differentiate yourself, and product knowledge is becoming more important than ever.
-With less business to go around, leaving that extra special impression on your borrowers can be the difference between losing and retaining critical business.
+Now, with rates beginning to rise amidst soaring inflation, it appears likely that the share of refinances will continue to trend downward.
+In a lower-volume environment, it’s more important than ever to differentiate yourself, and product knowledge is an easy way to do so.
+With less business to go around, showcasing your expertise to borrowers can be the difference between losing and retaining critical business.
 Explore our FHA, USDA, and VA loan courses to brush up on products we anticipate becoming more popular in the coming year.

 But for those of us mourning this historical two-year run, there’s no remedy like music.
 Listen as Don McLoan waxes poetic about the waning age of the refinance.
 Bye-bye, American Refi’s; perhaps we’ll see you amidst the next national crisis!